 How do you deal with online trolls?

 I often help companies and organisations deal with online trolls.
-This work is usually done reactively, but a lot must be done proactively.
+This work is usually done reactively, but much must be done proactively.

 Still, sometimes brands must deal with internet trolls.
 It’s a waste of resources that could’ve gone to better use elsewhere, but it’s a job that needs to be done.